Our Services

 Published on: 2/24/2026

-Do not stop suddenly, and instead partner with your clinician to track symptoms, adjust dosing or switch medications, treat underlying causes, add non medication strategies, and seek urgent care for red flags such as facial or throat swelling, trouble breathing, suicidal thoughts, sudden confusion, or chest pain.
+What to do next: Do not stop pregabalin suddenly.
+Work with your clinician to track symptoms, adjust the dose, switch medications if needed, treat underlying causes, and add non-drug strategies like physical therapy or CBT.
+Seek urgent care for red flags including facial or throat swelling, trouble breathing, suicidal thoughts, sudden confusion, or chest pain.

 Understanding why this happens — and what you can safely do next — can help you regain control of your treatment plan.